ENCCS/hpda-python/content/parallel-computing.rst

    .. solution:: Hints

-      The most time-consuming parts of this code is the double-loop inside :meth:`word_autocorr` (you can confirm this in an exercise in the next episode).
+      The most time-consuming parts of this code is the double-loop inside :meth:`word_acf` (you can confirm this in an exercise in the next episode).
-      This function is called 10 times in the :meth:`word_autocorr_average` function, once for each word in the top-10 list.
+      This function is called 16 times in the :meth:`ave_word_acf` function, once for each word in the top-16 list.
 This looks like a perfect place to use a multiprocessing pool of processes!

       We would like to do something like: